 Tutoring – Students interested tutoring will learn questioning techniques, test taking strategies, math tutoring and writing and editing skills.
 Roles and responsibilities of tutoring will be reviewed also.
 Students are matched one on one and will meet weekly for community service hours or cash payment.

 Teacher Assistant –Teacher assistants provide support for teachers, which may include providing leadership for students, leading small group activities, working with individual students, and other classroom support activities.
 Students must be responsible, mature and respectful, and able to communicate and interact positively with others.
 Students are responsible for finding a Vanier teacher interested in having a teacher assistant.
 This course can be done for 4 credits or community service hours.

 Work Experience - The purpose of this course is to provide students with community work experience placements that are relevant to their personal career aspirations.
 Based on interest, students will be given a work placement that aligns with their career goals as closely as possible.
 The placement will occur over one regular school semester.
 This is a 4 credit course.

 Use the link on the right to get a form to fill in and submit to one of the school counselors.
-For more information on these programs, visit Ms. Ouellette or Mrs. Brogdon (Counselor's Office) or Mr. Gillard (Religious Education Office).
+For more information on these programs, visit Ms. Ouellette or Mrs. Brogdon (Counselor's Office).